dzwang91/STAT371/index.md

 ## Homework

-There will be about 8 homework assignments and each homework has 15 points.
+There will be 8 homework assignments and each homework has 15 points.
 Check homework submission policies from the [syllabus](https://github.com/dzwang91/stat371/raw/gh-pages/lectures/Syllabus.pdf).

 ## Exams

-There is no makeup exam.
+**There is no makeup exam**.
 If you miss the exam, you must provide a justified and documented reason to the instructor.

 ## Q&A